shiyis/nlpwme/modules/1-phil-of-mind.md

 the matter of the organism.
 ```

 The primal instincts vs. the unknown.
 The necessity  of consciousness has been a hotly debated topic.
-A few primal physical responses of humans have indicated that humans could task being an automata without these familiar yet mysterious qulia.
+A few primal physical responses of humans have indicated that humans could task being an automata without these familiar yet mysterious qualia.
 For example, humans could drive while talk, have fight-and-flight responses without being aware of the, and blindsight which are sensational responses to visual stimuli without actually experiencing the effects visually.
 Lastly, onto the discussions about pain.
 It seems that the presence of pain is superfluous.
 We need not to have to experience pain to understand to the risk of injury and be avoidance of danger.
 So why isn't this indication enough for such a phenomenon enough to explain what these "nomologically dangling" ideas?
 And what exactly is the purpose of and function of consciousness?
 One answer to the questions argues that they are not merely physical,it's the nature's decision bestowed upon us with free will.
 It lets us to decide with this warning sign.
 It's more so a trade-off handed over to our free will.
 We experience discomfort caused by external stimulation and then we are given the option to consciously decision what we are going to do with it.